JosephiusX/Node-course/README.md

 134. Creating a production MongoDB Database.

             im working on a mongodb atlas cluster thats already been created

             **** i may need to whitelist the ip address by setting it to:
                 0.0.0.0/0

+            click connect on the cluster > connect with mongodb

+            ***** may need to delete the extra ip address

+            ??? not sure if this section is working , when i connected to compass it showed me info for my Yelp-Camp app not my task-manager

+135. Heroku Deployment